High-Demand Jobs in 2024 for Almost Every Type of Person

 A 2020 global survey of 800 senior business executives revealed that due to the pandemic's substantial impact on low-wage jobs, almost all the demand for labor would be from higher-wage jobs that generally require formal training.
 So, it's a brilliant time to find a college or trade school where you can earn one of the most in-demand degrees or certificates for today's workforce.

-Salary information is based on data from the Bureau of Labor Statistics Occupational Outlook Handbook (OOH) unless otherwise indicated.
-Job openings are for the period between 2022 and 2032.*
+Salary and job information is based on 2022 data from the Bureau of Labor Statistics unless otherwise indicated.*

 Top 10 Jobs in Demand Overall